fe-jackson/Find-Common-Subsequences/readme.txt

 your program will be the same on all of the files (exactly what is in output.txt)."

-INSTRUCTIONS TO RUN THE PROGRAM:

-Compile FindCommonSubsequences.java and ReadLines.java.
+HOW TO START THIS PROJECT: Compile FindCommonSubsequences.java and ReadLines.java on any Java compiler.
+An example of a free Java compiler is a program called BlueJ.

+USER INSTRUCTIONS:
 Run the main function in the ReadLines class, passing it a string containing the path the text file containing the strings that the program will be comparing.
 The provided text files are "large.txt", "medium.txt", "small.txt", "verylarge.txt", and "verysmall.txt".
 Each provided file, when provided to the program, will prompt the same output from the program.